Holidays have you feeling stressed for time and attention?

 I know.
-It may be the most magical time of year for some but for many in today’s 24/7 world there’s a whole lot of stress served up along with those holiday trimmings.
+It may be the most magical time of year for some but for many in today’s 24/7 COVID world, there’s a whole lot of stress served up along with those holiday trimmings.

-- One stop shopping: No time for mall madness or dashing through the snow, especially this socially-distanced year?
+One-stop shopping: No time for mall madness or dashing through the snow, especially this socially-distanced year?
 Let your fingers do the walking.
 Shopping online is perfect for knocking out your gift list on a deadline, having everything delivered timely, and many stores offer gift wrapping options.
-You can even “gift” Amazon Prime memberships now – how about that?

-- Help with the clean sweep: If you are comfortable having people in your home, book a cleaning service to do some of your heavy lifting this season.
+Help with the clean sweep: If you are comfortable having people in your home, book a cleaning service to do some of your heavy lifting this season.
 Think of it as a gift you give yourself, your business, and your family.
-According to Meagan Francis, author of thehappiesthome.com, hiring someone to clean your home, especially during stressful times, is a smart management decision – it allows you to focus on bottom line production.
-It’s also good for the health of your family (be gone dust mites), and wonderful for your mental well-being.
+According to Meagan Francis, author of thehappiesthome.com, hiring someone to clean your home, especially during stressful times, is a smart management decision – it allows you to focus on bottom-line production.
+It’s also good for the health of your family (be gone dust mites) and wonderful for your mental well-being.

-- Put your VIPs on the top of your list: While you’re filling your calendar, be sure that high achieving team members are made to feel special with some one-on-one time and reward high performers with an early afternoon.
+Put your VIPs on the top of your list: While you’re filling your calendar, be sure that high achieving team members are made to feel special with some one-on-one time and reward high performers with an early afternoon.
 Time off is a hot commodity this time of year, even though they may not be able to go anywhere, they will appreciate the choice of what they want to do with that time… instead of being on another Zoom call!

-- Gifting inspired action: Want a great gift idea?
-Think powerful productivity, communication or success books for your team that will fire them up for the new year.
-I recommend Folding Time (of course because this is my book!), Steal the Show (Michael Port’s great book makes a great gift for anyone in your life), and Fascinate (Sally Hogshead is a great speaker and friend and this book is awesome) … if you need more recommendations check out our blog.
+Gifting inspired action: Want a great gift idea?
+Think powerful productivity, communication, or success books for your team that will fire them up for the new year.
+I recommend Folding Time (of course because this is my book!), Steal the Show (Michael Port’s great book makes a great gift for anyone in your life), and Exactly What to Say by Phil Jones) … if you need more recommendations check out our blog.

-- Exercise: I said it.
-I know no one wants to think about it when there’s Christmas cookies to nibble and nog to sip.
+Exercise: I said it.
+I know no one wants to think about it when there are Christmas cookies to nibble and nog to sip.
 Without keeping our health and body on the list, we won’t have the energy we need to be our most productive selves.
-Might it require a little earlier rise in the morning or a shift in schedule?
+Might it require a little earlier rise in the morning or a shift in the schedule?
 Probably.
 But you’ll feel better and you can try that slice of pie guilt-free!
 I have been loving the JMethod on Ladders app – try it out – the first week is free!

-Now, go out there and love every minute of the this sensational season.
+Now, go out there and love every minute of this sensational season.
 Breathe deep.
+Wear your mask.
 Smile big.
-Get the most out of each day paying attention to what, and who, matters most!
+Get the most out of each day paying attention to what, and who matters most!